 At this point, let us address the second of our opening questions:

 “My wife is due to give birth shortly, and I am saying kaddish for my father.
-On the days that the Torah is read, should I lead the davening (“daven in front of the amud”), open the aron hakodesh, or do both?”
+On the days that the Torah is read, should I lead the davening (“daven before the amud”), open the aron hakodesh, or do both?”

 Let me explain the question being asked.
-Well-established practice is that an aveil davens in front of the amud (leads the services) on days other than Shabbos or Yom Tov as a merit for his late parent.
-(There are many variant practices concerning which days are considered a “Yom Tov” for these purposes; discussion of this issue will be left for another time.)
+Well-established practice is that an aveil davens before the amud on days other than Shabbos or Yom Tov, as a merit for his late parent.
+(There are many variant practices concerning which days are considered a “Yom Tov” for this purpose; discussion of this issue will be left for another time.)
 Based on the above information, our very caring husband/son is asking: since he should not take both honors of leading the services and of opening the aron hakodesh, which honor should he take?
 Or perhaps he should do both?

 In my opinion, he should lead the services, which is a custom going back hundreds of years, whereas the custom of taking the sefer Torah out of the aron hakodesh is mentioned much more recently, and was not even practiced by Ashkenazim until a few years ago.
 And, as we mentioned in the name of the Aruch Hashulchan, one person should not both lead the services and take the sefer Torah out of the aron hakodesh.

 1. Recite it only before Shabbos Mincha reading.